Short Term Indices Trade with MAs

 One of the most widely used method of trading analysis used to analyze chart trends in scalping is the use of MAs moving averages.

 If a big part of the market price is considered to be below the Moving average indicator, then bias trend for the day is downward.
-Most traders they use the Moving Average as support or resistance to identify where to open a trade position, if trading price touches/tests the Moving Average Indicator on direction of the market trend a trade is then opened.
+Majority of traders they use the Moving Average as support or resistance to identify where to open a trade position, if trading price touches/tests the MA Indicator on direction of the market trend a trade is then opened.

 The indices trading moving averages are drawn and the intersection point with the price can be used to identify the trading appropriate entry and exit times in the market.
 Since there's always oscillation in the market trends and the market will repeat the process of oscillating & bouncing off the MA, this can be used to generate buy/sell signals.